 Because endometriosis is so challenging to live with, find ways to create as much support as possible.
-Being involved in online support groups and forums will also help keep you informed of new treatment, research and information you need to know.
-They can also be sources of referrals for knowledgeable health care providers.
+Being involved in online support groups and forums will also help keep you informed of new treatments, research and information you need to know.
+They can also be sources of referrals for knowledgeable healthcare providers.
 Sites like http://www.endo-resolved.com are a good place to start.

 To learn more about Endometriosis